tgstoecker/A2TEA.Workflow/README.md

 You can use the the A2TEA_finished.RData output in your own R terminal/Rstudio or use our **[A2TEA.WebApp](https://github.com/tgstoecker/A2TEA.WebApp)** which was specifically designed to allow for interactive inspection, visualization, filtering & export of the results and subsets.
 We feature a tutorial for its usage and details on how to work with the results of a A2TEA.Workflow analysis run.

+See the published paper!: [https://f1000research.com/articles/11-1137](https://f1000research.com/articles/11-1137)
+See the downstream R Shiny WebApp in action!: [https://tgstoecker.shinyapps.io/A2TEA-WebApp/](https://tgstoecker.shinyapps.io/A2TEA-WebApp/)

 # Setup:
 Install the Python 3 version of Miniconda. you can get it here: https://docs.conda.io/en/latest/miniconda.html